jiajunngjj/snyk-sast-sca-cicd-workshop/README.md

 First we need to connect Snyk to GitHub so we can import our Repository.
 Do so by following these steps below:

-* Login to http://app.snyk.io Sign up if you haven't already.
+* Login to http://app.snyk.io, sign up if you haven't already.
 * Navigating to **Integrations** -> **Source Control** -> **GitHub**
-* Fill in your Account Credentials to Connect your GitHub Account.
+* Fill in your Account Credentials to connect your GitHub Account.

 ![integration workshop](https://user-images.githubusercontent.com/25560159/194023826-1cb8242f-0bc3-4776-8fd3-9b99cb723b87.png)